DATES

 This was the week the theatre celebrated it’s 50th birthday, Levi Strauss & Co committed their total annual promotional budget to underwrite the 9 days of concerts (eight this week 1st - 8th April and one on the anniversary date, 29th September), and also paid for an exhibition, a new front-of-house illuminated sign, and a five album box-set of classic rock original recordings.
 (The cost was £11.99 for either vinyl or cassette - CD didn't exist then) 50th Anniversary Programme

-1st April Judas Priest, Iron Maiden 50th Anniversary shows crew pass
+1st April Judas Priest, Iron Maiden

-2nd April Whitesnake, Saxon Whitesnake ticket
+2nd April Whitesnake, Saxon David Covendale on stage Whitesnake ticket

 3rd April The Stranglers, UB 40, Monochrome Set, Hazel O’Connor Stranglers ticket